department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/Research/042023 NoD Evaluative Research/conversation-guide.md

 As you’ve been briefed by Perigean, for this session, we want to see how you navigate decision review options on VA.gov.
 You’ve either filed a Board Appeal before, or are looking to file a Board Appeal, and we want to step through the form with you.
 We will not be submitting the form, or making changes to your account in any way.

 If you are uncomfortable with navigating your account, we have a staging environment set up that you can walk through with a fictional scenario.
-If for any reason and at any time you want to stop the session, please let me know.
+If for any reason and at any time you want to stop the session, please let me know, you'll be compensated no matter how much of the session we complete.

 Are you comfortable if I record my screen and audio as we talk today?
 We use the recordings to confirm that we have captured your opinions accurately.
 The recordings are deleted after we complete analysis, and none of your comments will be attributed to you directly.
 * If yes: Once I start recording, I am going to confirm that you are ok with me recording this session once more.